-The Company's website, www.hubgroup.com, is designed to allow Hub's customers and vendors to easily do business with Hub online.
+The Company's website, www.hubgroup.com, is designed to allow Hub Group's customers and vendors to easily do business with Hub Group online.
 The Company launched the Vendor Interface portion of this website in early 2000.
-Through Vendor Interface, the Company tenders loads to its drayage partners using the internet rather than phones or faxes.
-Vendor Interface also captures event status information and helps facilitate appropriate payment.
-Vendor Interface usage grew steadily in 2000 and Hub currently tenders over 80% of its drayage loads using Vendor Interface and EDI.
-Hub launched the Customer Advantage portion of its website in early 2001.
-Customer Advantage allows customers to receive immediate pricing, place orders, track shipments and review historical shipping data over the internet.
-Current internet applications are, and future internet applications will be, integrated with the AIM system.
+Through Vendor Interface, the Company tenders loads to its drayage partners using the Internet rather than phones or faxes.
+Vendor Interface also captures event status information and helps facilitate paperless invoicing for payment.
+Hub Group currently tenders over 98% of its drayage loads using Vendor Interface or EDI.
+Hub Group launched the Customer Advantage portion of its website in early 2001.
+Customer Advantage allows customers to receive immediate pricing, place orders, track shipments and review historical shipping data through a variety of reports over the Internet.
+Current Internet applications are, and future Internet applications will be, integrated with the Network Management System.